Public urged not to bring plant pests and disease into the UK

 Based on known threats, there are already restrictions or bans on bringing some seeds, fruits, vegetables, cut flowers and live plants back into the UK.
 More information on these can be found on the food, plant and animal product imports page.

-But to help protect our nation’s plants and trees we ask you to avoid unnecessary risks by not bringing back any plants or seeds, flowers, fruit or vegetables to the UK.
-In this way you can play your part, alongside the actions of government and industry, by avoiding, unwittingly, bringing back something which may be infested or diseased.
+However, with new pests constantly emerging, it doesn’t take much for these threats to take root in our ecosystems.
+We ask that you help protect our nation’s plants and trees by not bringing back any plants or seeds, flowers, fruit or vegetables to the UK.
+In this way you can play your part, alongside the actions of government and industry, by avoiding bringing back something which may be infested or diseased.

-If you have enjoyed seeing a certain plant or tree on your travels and want to enjoy it in your own garden then always buy from a UK garden centre or supplier.
+If you have enjoyed seeing a certain plant or tree on your travels and want to enjoy it in your own garden, or in your home, then always buy from a UK garden centre or supplier.
 This is the best way you can be sure that they have been sourced responsibly and gone through the necessary processes to ensure they are free from pests and disease.

 If you want to learn more, check out the Plant Health Portal, including if you have concerns that your plants are infected with Xylella.
 If you need to report a suspect pest or disease finding, please contact your relevant plant health officials.